Wider Image: Beirut's racetrack hopes for winning streak again

-BEIRUT Beirut's racecourse, which hosted monarchs and movie stars in its chic heyday and survived Lebanon's civil war, is struggling to secure its future after years of slow decline.
+BEIRUT (Reuters) - Beirut's racecourse, which hosted monarchs and movie stars in its chic heyday and survived Lebanon's civil war, is struggling to secure its future after years of slow decline.

 The Hippodrome marked its centenary last year.
 But it has an aging clientele, must fend of private developers, and has lost revenue to illegal gambling.